MuhammadAsif6/threat-hunting-scenario-tor/README.md

 ## Response Taken

-TOR usage was confirmed on the endpoint `masif` by the user `employee`.
+TOR usage was confirmed on the endpoint `masif` by the user `masif`.
 The device was isolated, and the user's direct manager was notified.

 ---